Thomson Reuters CLEAR Lawsuit

 Thomson Reuters allegedly harvesting, selling massive database of personal information and photos

-Gibbs Law Group, together with a coalition of privacy attorneys, filed a class action lawsuit in December 2020 challenging Thomson Reuters’s creation and sales of its CLEAR database on behalf of all Californians.
-We filed this lawsuit together with the Surveillance Technology Oversight Project (STOP), Gupta Wessler PLLC, and Justice Catalyst Law, Inc.
+Gibbs Law Group was recently appointed class counsel in a certified class action filed in December 2020 challenging Thomson Reuters’s creation and sales of its CLEAR database on behalf of all Californians.

 The lawsuit alleges that Thomson Reuters aggregates both public and non-public information about millions of people to create detailed cradle-to-grave dossiers on each person, including names, photographs, criminal history, relatives, associates, financial information, and employment information, and then sells that information through an online platform it calls CLEAR, without the knowledge or consent of the persons to whom the information concerns.